← All projects

 Scatter plot of Pokémon height vs weight

 Height (m) vs weight (kg) for all Pokémon.
-The extreme outlier at bottom-right is Cosmoem.
+The extreme outlier at top-left is Cosmoem.

 With the Psychic type excluded (dominated by Cosmoem's extreme BMI), the BMI distribution by type shows something coherent: Steel and Rock types are the densest, Fairy types the lightest.